krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

   </div>
 </div>

-So now we have the left-hand side of the presence invariant encoded in matrix
-form for every pair of continuous intervals in the system.
+So now we have the left-hand side of the presence invariant encoded in matrix form for every pair of continuous intervals in the system.

-Let's chart the values in both of these rows in the matrix.
+Let's chart the values on the diagonal and the top row in the matrix.

 <div style="text-align: center; margin:2em">
   <img src="../assets/pandoc/first_row_vs_main_diagonal.png" width="600px" />